alexmanrique/blog/_posts/2020-08-28-what-is-new-in-java-9.md

 {: refdef}

-In this post, we are going to see the most relevant features for developers introduced in Java 9.
+In this post, we are going to see the most relevant features for developers introduced in <a href="https://jdk.java.net/java-se-ri/9">Java 9</a>.
 The percentage of companies still using Java 8 is <a href="https://snyk.io/blog/jvm-ecosystem-report-2018/"> high </a> taking into account that this version was generally available on 21 September 2017.

 Note that this version is not a long term support version (LTS) and it's recommended to migrate to Java 11.
 However, features that we are covering in this post are in Java 11.